Aladin147/BLKWDS_Manager/README.md

 ## ✅ Version

-Current: **v1.0.0-rc28 – Release Candidate 28**
+Current: **v1.0.0-rc38 – Release Candidate 38**

 ---

 ## 🐛 Known Issues

-- **Testing Coverage**: Minimal test coverage across unit, widget, and integration tests
+- **Static Analysis Issues**: Need to fix use_build_context_synchronously warnings and clean up unused code
 - **UI Standardization**: Some inconsistencies in typography and component usage remain

-- **State Management**: Unclear state management strategy with Riverpod
+All critical database issues have been resolved, including the environment-aware data seeding system.
+State management has been standardized on the ValueNotifier pattern.
+Comprehensive test coverage has been implemented across unit, widget, and integration tests.

 For a complete list of known issues and their status, see `project_status.md`.